zachwlewis/fire-emblem-warriors-hero-guide/_posts/2018-01-05-chapter-5-cordelia-hinoka-caeda.md

 - Choose one: **Strong I**, **Strong III**, **Strong VI**, **Antitriangle**

 We’re going full Awakening with Caeda.
 As such, you can consider Crit+ over **Pair Up+** as she will have yellow gauges most of the time, though **Pair Up+** is a much more consistent booster. **Awaken Gift** is necessary for this build, extending her already high Awakening uptime.
 For your last slot, choose your favorite crowd clearer, or take **Antitriangle** if you opted for double slayers on Hinoka.

+#### DLC

+##### Wing Spear

+- **Armor Strike**
+- Choose one: Axebreaker, Lancebreaker, **Stonebreaker**
+- Choose one: Strong I, **Strong IV**, Strong V, or Critical Focus
+- Choose one: **Pair Up+**, Warrior+, Critical+
+- Choose one: **Amped**, Bolster, Antitriangle, or Critical Focus
+- Choose one: **Wingslayer** or Dracoslayer
+- _Rampager_
+- _Divine Favor_

+Caeda's Wing Spear is unique, even for a signature weapon — it's the only weapon in the game with access to the aptly named Rampager skill.
+Rampager is Mountslayer and Plateslayer combined, which means she gets two slayers for the price of one.
+Adding a third slayer of your choice gives Caeda winning matchups against most of the cast.
+Armor Strike is always nice to have.
+If you have the Fates DLC, choose a breaker.
+Axebreaker and Lancebreaker are good all around choices, and while Stonebreaker is usually bad, it can actually help a Wingslayer Caeda against Manaketes.
+If you don't have the Fates DLC, take a second Strong skill.
+The Pegasus Knight moveset has quite a few good combos, so choose your favorite.
+Strong I helps your crowd clear, Strong V helps vs officers, and Strong IV helps with both, but doesn't do either as well.
+Next, a 5k skill: Pair Up+ is the best as usual, but Warrior and Critical are solid as well.
+Next, Amped is a fantastic skill that boosts all of Caeda's stats by 20%.
+This includes her absolutely massive Luck stat.
+You could alternatively go with Bolster, which increases the potency of your 5k and Strong skills, Antitriangle, to give her a more defined niche (though units strong against axes are a dime a dozen in this game), or Critical Focus, which is nice but not stricly necessary as Caeda has no trouble breaking stun gauges.

 ## Boost Skills